Probe of Generic Quantum Contextuality and Nonlocal Resources for Qubits

 Besides the KS contextuality, the generalized contextuality introduced by Spekkens \cite{rw05pra} focuses on some operational procedures in physical theories, where the preparation contextuality can indicate the nonclassicality in the scenario of quantum state preparation (QSP) and exhibit quantum advantages in certain tasks such as parity-oblivious multiplexing \cite{rws09prl} and quantum minimum-error state discrimination \cite{ds18prx}.
-Moreover, the preparation contextuality in a specific set of single-party states can be used to detect the nonclassicality of the URs \cite{lc22prl}.
+Moreover, preparation contextuality in a specific set of single-party states can be used to detect the nonclassicality of the URs \cite{lc22prl}.
 It is also noted that entanglement and Bell nonlocality are crucial quantum resources in quantum information processing \cite{ekt91prl,ben96prl,rau01prl,bri09np,aci07prl,nad22nat}.
-However, within the framework of quantum resource distribution (QRD), it is still an open problem whether there exist the quantitative trade-off relations between this generic contextuality and entanglement or nonlocality, although some qualitative positive correlations have been identified for various theories in the framework of resource conversion in the scenario of remote state preparation (RSP) \cite{ban15pra,wri23prl,mp24prl}.
-The key challenge in solving this critical problem is twofold: First, the absence of a faithful criterion for witnessing the contextuality in the local QSP procedure associated with any given quantum state; Second, the lack of effective methods to establish the intrinsic relationships between local preparation contextuality and nonlocal quantum resources.
+However, within the framework of quantum resource distribution (QRD), it is still an open problem whether there exist the quantitative trade-off relations between this generic contextuality and entanglement or nonlocality, although some qualitative positive correlations have been identified for various theories in the framework of resource conversion via remote state preparation (RSP) \cite{ban15pra,ham17prl,sah19pra,wri23prl,mp24prl}.
+The key challenge in solving this critical problem is twofold: First, the absence of a faithful criterion for witnessing the contextuality in the local QSP procedure even for the simplest four-state set associated with any given quantum state; Second, the lack of effective methods to establish the intrinsic relationships between local preparation contextuality and nonlocal quantum resources.